 (3) The period specified in each notice under subsection (1) must end no less than 1 month after the day on which subsection (2)(b) has been fully complied with in all participating jurisdictions.

-[Section 22B inserted by No. 47 of 2009 s.
+[Section 22B inserted: No. 47 of 2009 s.
 7.]

 22C.
 Council to have regard to submissions